andreclerigo/eestech_challenge/README.md

 # Evaluation
 ## Goal
 The goal in this competition is to take an image of the CIFAR-10 dataset, and determine what that digit is.
 For every in the test set, you should predict the correct label.
+<b>You have 12 hours.</b>

 ## Metric
 This competition is evaluated on the categorization accuracy of your predictions (the percentage of images you get correct).